NextCenturyCorporation/AIDA-Interchange-Format/README.md

 *    code to translate from the TAC KBP Coldstart++ KB format into this format.
      `src/main/java/edu/isi/gaia/ColdStart2AidaInterchange.kt`.

+We recommend using Turtle format for AIF when working with single document files (for readability) but N-Triples for working with large KBs (for speed).

 # Installation

 * To install the JVM code, do `mvn install` from the root of this repository using Apache Maven.
 Repeat the `mvn install` if you pull an updated version of the code.
 You can run the tests, which should output the examples, by doing `mvn test`.